imFluxray/OneClickGit/README.md

 <br/>

 Yes.
-OAuth tokens are stored in your operating system's secure credential store (Keychain on macOS, Credential Manager on Windows, libsecret on Linux).
+OAuth tokens are stored in your operating system's secure credential store (Credential Manager on Windows).
 They are never written to plain text files or sent anywhere other than GitHub's API.

 </details>